Submitted by: Gordon Turpin and John Moss

 He added: “The area covers around 384 hectares and is home to over fifteen thousand people and lots of squirrels, so we have a lot of work to do.”

-Some of the Community Projects being looked at include: a café and toilets in The Highams Park (including a better children’s play area), a multifunctional community arts centre, and a “bottom up” review of parking provision.
+Some of the community projects being looked at include: a café and toilets in Highams Park (including a better children’s play area), a multi-functional community arts centre, and a “bottom up” review of parking provision.

 The Planning Group is open to all residents in the area who want to get involved, whether to help develop the policies, or just volunteering with one of the Community Projects.
 You can contact email them or visit their website to find out more.